pmarsh-scottlogic/NiceNotes/front end/react/state management/readme.md

 # Summary

-`useState()` and Redux and two ways to manage state in a react front end.
+`useState()` and Redux are two ways to manage state in a react front end.

 `useState()`

 - Simple and straightforward.
 - One **hook** that is used in component code.
 - Makes persistent variables accessible by one component only.

 Redux:

 - More difficult to set up, but more powerful.
 - Uses **slices** of the **store** to organise data, as well as **selectors** and **reducers** to retrieve and modify data.
 - The store is accessible to all components.